workadventure/workadventure/docs/map-building/inline-editor/entity-editor/index.md

 ## Uploading an object

-You can upload your custom object and place them on your map.
+You can upload your custom objects and place them on your map.

 To upload an object, open the Entity editor and click on the upload zone at the bottom.
 You can also drag/drop your object image in the upload zone.